01 | Write a property development business plan.

-Home security systems such as intruder alarm or CCTV systems.
+Home security systems such as intruder alarms or CCTV systems.
 Make sure the property has proper good fitting locks on all the doors and windows.
-If you are planning on renting, you can get a system that will dial through to your mobile in the case of an emergency.
+If you are planning on renting, you can get a system that will dial through to your mobile in case of an emergency.
 Alternatively, you could use an alarm company; other options include a fire alarm system; this may be the law to include one.
 You also have the added advantage that a security system will reduce your insurance premiums as well.

 Home boilers are also important such as including central heating and water heating for baths and shower units and cooking.
 If you are developing, check the pipework and make sure it is in good condition.
 It can be costly to replace later down the line after the redevelopment work is complete.

 Are you going to buy to sell or buy to rent?